Blackberry Lavender Chocolate Chip Cookies – a unique twist on the classic with some fruit and dried lavender. Perfect dessert in summertime!

 - In a large mixing bowl, combine sugar mixture, brown sugar, eggs, butter and vanilla extract.

 - Slowly add flour mixture to the large bowl until all ingredients are mixed together.

 - Using a cookie scoop or spoon, arrange dough on baking sheet (each cookie about 1.5 tablespoons of dough).

 - Bake for 10-13 minutes or until edges are lightly browned.
-While still warm, lightly press in the blackberry pieces to the top of the cookies.
 Let cool.